Set (deity): Set in the Second Intermediate, Ramesside and later periods

+The account of Pharaoh Seqenenre Tao says that King Apophis "built a temple of good and eternal work beside the House of King Apopi and he appeared [every] day to have sacrifice made daily to Seth".

 Jan Assmann argues that because the ancient Egyptians could never conceive of a "lonely" god lacking personality, Set the desert god, who was worshiped on his own, represented a manifestation of evil.

 When Ahmose I overthrew the Hyksos and expelled them, in c.
 1522 BCE, Egyptians' attitudes towards Asiatic foreigners became xenophobic, and royal propaganda discredited the period of Hyksos rule.
 The Set cult at Avaris flourished, nevertheless, and the Egyptian garrison of Ahmose stationed there became part of the priesthood of Set.

 The founder of the Nineteenth Dynasty, Ramesses I came from a military family from Avaris with strong ties to the priesthood of Set.
 Several of the Ramesside kings were named after the god, most notably Seti I (literally, "man of Set") and Setnakht (literally, "Set is strong").
 In addition, one of the garrisons of Ramesses II held Set as its patron deity, and Ramesses II erected the so-called "Year 400 Stela" at Pi-Ramesses, commemorating the 400th anniversary of the Set cult in the Nile delta.

 In ancient Egyptian astronomy, Set was commonly associated with the planet Mercury.

 Set also became associated with foreign gods during the New Kingdom, particularly in the delta.
 Set was identified by the Egyptians with the Hittite deity Teshub, who, like Set, was a storm god, and the Canaanite deity Baal, being worshipped together as "Seth-Baal".

 Additionally, Set is depicted in part of the Greek Magical Papyri, a body of texts forming a grimoire used in Greco-Roman magic during the fourth century CE.